PANTURA-C23-PC596/.github/profile/README.md

 # Nama Proyek
 ## PANTURA : Pelaporan Trek dan Jalan Rusak  (Track and Road Damage Reporting)
 ![Logo Pantura](https://storage.googleapis.com/pantura-bucket/logo-color.png)
+Pantura is a mobile app for user to report damaged track and road with admin web for admin to managed the reports.

 # Development Tools
 ## A. Design App and Web